Effective teaching: 10 tips on what works and what doesn’t

 2. Praise can do more harm than good

 Deborah Stipek, the dean of the Stanford Graduate School of Education, said that praise is meant to be encouraging, but it can actually “convey a teacher’s low expectations.”
-Stipek said that if a pupil’s failure was met with sympathy rather than anger, they were more likely to think they had done badly due to a lack of ability.
+Stipek said that if a pupil’s failure was met with sympathy rather than anger, they were likelier to think they had done badly due to a lack of ability.

 3. Instruction matters